FotoVerite/bakecycle/README.md

  - `bundle install`
  - Setup your direnv file
  - Decide what you want to do about workers (run your own or set the env file to run them inline)
+ - Reset your database with development data `rake db:devdata`

 ## Server